Tgxcorporation/skin.blackglassnova/README.md

-## Black Glass Nova skin for Kodi 16 JARVIS
+## Black Glass Nova skin for Kodi 17 KRYPTON
-Ported from MediaPortal, Black Glass Nova is an easy to use and fanart oriented skin designed for Full HD TV screens.
+Black Glass Nova is an easy to use and fanart oriented skin designed for Full HD TV screens.

 ![](http://i.imgur.com/bNT9T4C.jpg)